Affiliate links on Android Authority may earn us a commission. Learn more.

-While Google Assistant is quickly expanding its library of commands, the reality is that Alexa remains the most robust digital assistant when it comes to smart speakers.
-Alexa is a powerful digital assistant capable of fetching all sorts of information for you, but the trick is knowing all the Alexa commands you can ask.
+While Google Assistant is regularly expanding its library of commands, Amazon Alexa is no slouch, with a wide range of capabilities from fetching information to controlling a smart home — the trick is knowing all the voice commands you can use.

-Some of the Amazon Echo commands are pretty straightforward, like asking for the time or how the weather is.
-However, there are a ton of more complex commands you might not realize exist.
-With that in mind, we’ve gathered up the best Alexa commands in one place.
+Some requests are pretty straightforward, like asking for the time or a weather forecast.
+There are a ton of more commands that you might not realize exist, however.
+With that in mind, we’ve gathered up some of the best Alexa commands in one place.

 Waking up Alexa